Qiqi (tilting vessel): Modern interpretations

 In the context of Du Yu's frustrating attempt to reconstruct a zhi tipping vessel without a working model, the Book of Jin says the last surviving one was lost by the end of the Han in 220 CE, and it was exclusively a royal regalia by that point.
 If it had been regularly used, "its form would have been common knowledge, and hence not susceptible to sudden loss".
-After the zhis original cultural memory was forgotten, the only physical objects still known as zhi were jade goblets, and readers from this point on could only think of such valuable cups when reading the Zhuangzi.
-The biggest problem with this upper-class connotation of jade-zhi goblets frequently used in toasts for longevity is that it appears incompatible with the Zhuangzi description of zhiyan.
-"Goblet words come forth daily," but the jade-zhi of the mainstream tradition is not a container for daily use, it is a special goblet for elite usage on ceremonial occasions.
+After the 's original cultural memory was forgotten, the only physical objects still known as zhi were jade goblets, and readers from this point on could only think of such valuable cups when reading the Zhuangzi.
+The biggest problem with this upper-class connotation of jade- goblets frequently used in toasts for longevity is that it appears incompatible with the Zhuangzi description of zhiyan.
+"Goblet words come forth daily," but the jade- of the mainstream tradition is not a container for daily use, it is a special goblet for elite usage on ceremonial occasions.